Nebby1999/VarianceAPI/VarianceAPI/ThunderKit/Staging/VarianceAPI/README.md

 ## Changelog
+'0.7.1'

+* Changed how inventories work.

+	* Inventories are no longer an Array of ItemInfos, instead, inventories are stored in the VariantInventory scriptable object.

+		- a VariantInventory scriptable object consists of a itemStrings array, and an itemCount array.

+		- The itemString's index must match the itemCount's index.

+		- The lengths of both arrays MUST be the same.

+	* Removed helpers that created ItemInfo Arrays, new helpers comming soon.

+	* Due to this switch, ItemInfo[] is deprecated, but it will remain in VariantInfo so that people can switch to the VariantInventory scriptable Object.

+	* ItemInfo will be removed on the next major update (0.8.0)

 '0.7.0'

 *  Added PrefabBase, a very simple prefab creation system used for creating Projectiles based off existing ones.